CONP-PCNO/conp-documentation/Developers-Notes/conp-dataset_crawlers.md

 This is what would look like a typical successful run of the crawler.

-If the crawler does not work on a dataset, then there should be an error message in the last log listed in `/home/users/jzhou/crawl.log`.
+If the crawler does not work on a dataset, then there should be an error message in the last log listed in `/home/users/conp-bot/crawl.log`.

 In the case we know a dataset should have been added but does not appear in the crawler results, then all the logs will need to be parsed to look for that dataset and figure out what the failure was.
 In that case, `grep` and `wc` can be very useful.

+## How to update the crawlers with the latest code

+Upgrading the crawlers in the `zenodo-crawl.acelab.ca` VM requires to run `git pull` on the `conp-dataset` located at `/data/crawler/conp-dataset`.
+Note: this is a manual operation that should remain manual.

 ## Manual verification that our crawlers picked up the datasets that needed to be crawled